armory/docs-cdaas/content/en/includes/cdaas-explained-how.md

-## How Armory CD-as-a-Service works
+## How CD-as-a-Service works

-Armory CD-as-a-Service is a centralized control plane that utilizes flexible promotion constraints to safely rollout software/config changes across multiple clusters, environments, and/or regions.
+CD-as-a-Service is a centralized control plane that utilizes flexible promotion constraints to safely deploy software and/or config changes across multiple clusters, environments, and/or regions.

-{{< figure src="/images/cdaas/cdaas-arch.png" alt="CD-as-a-Service High-Level Architecture" height="75%" width="75%" >}}

-CD-as-a-Service uses secure logic-less Remote Network Agents to access privately networked resources and Kubernetes clusters via Service Accounts, you do not need upgrade agents for new features.
+CD-as-a-Service uses secure, logicless Remote Network Agents to access privately networked resources and Kubernetes clusters via ServiceAccounts.
+You do not need to upgrade agents for new features since business logic is encapsulated in the CD-as-as-Service control plane.

-Armory's Remote Network Agents connect to CD-as-a-Service to establish gRPC via HTTP/2 connections secured with TLS and OIDC client credentials.
-This means that you don't need to open any ports to grant the Armory CDaaS control plane access to your Kubernetes clusters or privately networked resources.
+Remote Network Agents connect to CD-as-a-Service to establish gRPC via HTTP/2 connections secured with TLS and OIDC client credentials.
+You don't need to open any ports to grant CD-as-a-Service access to your Kubernetes clusters or privately networked resources.

-With CD-as-a-Service:
+{{< figure src="/images/cdaas/how-cdaas-works.png" alt="How CD-as-a-Service Works" height="75%" width="75%" >}}

-1. You build and publish your containers where and how you want, from dockerhub to a private registry that is only accessible in your network.
+1. You create your deployment artifact and push to your artifact store.
-2. You render your kubernetes manifests how you want (Helm, Kustomize, Mustache, raw manifests, etc).
-3. You define your software delivery requirements, traffic shaping, canary analysis, webhooks, manual approvals, etc, through our [declarative deployment configuration file](/deployment/overview).
+2. You create a CD-as-a-Service deployment config file in which you define your deployment constraints and include the path to your Kubernetes manifests.

-Start your deployment by sending the deployment configuration file and rendered manifests to CD-as-a-Service using the [Armory CLI](/cli) or automatically with a CI integration like our [GitHub Action](/integrations/ci-systems/gh-action).
+3. You start your deployment by sending the deployment config file to CD-as-a-Service using the [Armory CLI]({{< ref "cli" >}}) or automatically with a CI integration like CD-as-a-Service's [GitHub Action]({{< ref "integrations/ci-systems/gh-action" >}}).

-The control plane executes the deployments with constraints defined in your deployment config, converting Kubernetes deployment objects into CD-as-a-Service managed ReplicaSets, handling traffic management, scaling and more.
+The CD-as-a-Service control plane executes the deployments with constraints defined in your deployment config file, converting Kubernetes deployment objects into CD-as-a-Service managed ReplicaSets, handling traffic management and scaling.
 Remote Network Agents integrate with internal tools by securely relaying network calls and using their configurable service account credentials to communicate with your clusters API.

-Then simply monitor your deployment's progress through the UI or CLI.
+Then monitor your deployment's progress through the UI or CLI.